htswe/htswe.github.io/_posts/2024-06-30-notes-team-of-teams.md

 > _The "need to know" fallacy (pg 141)_

 ---

-#### 8. Buidling a shared platform for everyone
+#### 8. Building a shared platform for everyone

 > NASA -- all data were on display in a central control room that had links with automated displays to Apollo field centers.
 These rooms buzzed with activity, constantly receiving updates from contractors and teams and in turn providing information to them.
 As the utility of this information became evident, more and more engineers who were initially opposed started to come around.
 >
-> The reason that it worked and that we got it ready on schedule was because we had everybody in that room that we needed to make a decision ... it got to apoint where we could identify a problem in the morning and by the close of business we could solve it, get the money allocated, get the decisions made, and get things working.
+> The reason that it worked and that we got it ready on schedule was because we had everybody in that room that we needed to make a decision ... it got to appoint where we could identify a problem in the morning and by the close of business we could solve it, get the money allocated, get the decisions made, and get things working.
 >
 > This approach, contrary to reductionism, believes that one cannot understand a part of system without having at least a rudimentary understanding of the whole.
 It was the organizational manifestation of this insight that imbued NASA with the adaptive, emergent intelligence it needed to put a man on the moon.
 >
 > _New metal alloys, some of which have not yet been invented (pg 149)_

 ---
 > Consider a doctor and her education.
 Doctors come in many varieties -- pediatricians, ENTs, radiologists, etc, yet while in medical school, all undergo the same rigorous overview of the way the human body works.
-Because the human body is not a set of independent elements, but a system of interdependent elements, you need to understand how the metabolism of sugar works in order to understand how diabetes can cuase the death of issue in fingers.
+Because the human body is not a set of independent elements, but a system of interdependent elements, you need to understand how the metabolism of sugar works in order to understand how diabetes can cause the death of issue in fingers.
 >
 > _Sets and systems (pg 152)_

 ---
 > How we organize physical space says a lot about how we think people behave; but how people behave is often a by-product of how we set up physical space.
-At Balad we needed a space that faciliated not the orderly, machine like flow of paperwork, but the erratic, networked flow of ideas -- an architecture designed not for separation, but for the merging of worlds.
+At Balad we needed a space that facilitated not the orderly, machine like flow of paperwork, but the erratic, networked flow of ideas -- an architecture designed not for separation, but for the merging of worlds.
 We weren't the only ones to be trying this -- there was a growing movement in the private sector to organize offices for better cooperation, too.
 >
 > In Silicon Valley, Google, Facebook, and other titans, as well as countless start-ups, use open plans that put different teams and different rungs of management in the same space.
 >
 > _Brains out of the footlocker (pg 159)_

 ---

 #### 9. Mistrust, Doubt and Leak

 > The O&I, as it was commonly called, is standard military practice: a regular meeting held by the leadership of a given command to integrate everything the command is doing with everything it knows.